 - Affordable and easy to install.

-- Improves focus in open environments.
+- Improves focus and concentration in shared environments.

 - Flexible and adjustable to different settings.